Sean Penn: Mexico

 On January 9, 2016, a day after Mexican officials announced the capture of fugitive Sinaloa Cartel boss Joaquín "El Chapo" Guzmán in a militarized raid, Rolling Stone reported that Penn and actress Kate del Castillo had conducted a secret interview with El Chapo prior to his arrest.
 Del Castillo was contacted by Guzmán's lawyer, who was then under CISEN surveillance, to discuss producing a biographical film about Guzmán, and communication between the two increased following Guzmán's escape from a Mexican prison in July 2015.
 The deal for the interview was brokered by del Castillo.

 According to text messages released between Penn and del Castillo, El Chapo did not know who Sean Penn was.
 CISEN released photographs of del Castillo at the meetings with Guzmán's lawyers and of Penn and del Castillo arriving in Mexico.
-The interview was criticized by White House, which called it "maddening".
+The interview was criticized by the White House, which called it "maddening".
 Mexican authorities said they sought to question Penn over the interview, which had not been approved by either the American or Mexican government.
-Penn and del Castillo's meeting with Guzmán was investigated by the Attorney General of Mexico.
+Penn and del Castillo's meeting with Guzmán was investigated by the attorney general of Mexico.
 Del Castillo acknowledged that she never resumed communication with Penn after the release of the Rolling Stone article.
 In October 2025, Del Castillo harshly criticized Penn, calling him "scum" and accusing him of using her as "bait" during their 2015 meeting with Guzmán.
 Penn had never told her that he had planned to write the article despite her central role in arranging the meeting.